Moringa-SDF-PT10/group-6-event-management-app/ProgressTracker.md

 ### Note on Reusability

 Feel free to either use the components I've built as-is or design your own.
 The core business logic (like API calls in AuthContext) is separate from the UI components, so you can easily swap out the front-end pieces without breaking the functionality.
-My goal was to provide a fully working prototype, but I encourage you to adapt it as you see fit for your tasks.
+I wanted to provide a fully working prototype.
+Please feel free to adapt the mock UI pages as you see fit for your tasks.